In NSW, swimming pool is legally defined as an excavation, structure or vessel:

 Self-registration via the register website is free.

 Alternatively, owners can request Council register the pool on their behalf.
 A $10 administration fee is applicable if you ask Council to register your pool on your behalf.
-The relevant form is available at the bottom of this page.

 If you want to check if a pool is registered, use the ‘lookup pool’ function on the register website.